engineyard/ey-docs/pages/environment_home.md

 ## Clone an Environment

-AppCloud makes it easy to clone your environment.
-This can be useful so that you can do a test deploy, make sure everything will run correctly, before deploying to production.
+####Introduction

+You can clone your AppCloud environment.
+For example, clone your existing production environment and use it as a testing environment before deploying changes to production.

+Because you can terminate a testing environment when your tests are done, you don't have to maintain a staging environment and keep it in sync with your production environment.

-Because when you clone an environment, it clones **everything**, including the volumes your original environment uses.
+When you clone an environment, it clones *nearly* everything including the volumes that your original environment uses but *excluding* any custom files.

-### Steps
+#### To clone an environment

+1. In AppCloud, click Dashboard.
-  - From the Dashboard, click on the **Clone** link for the environment you'd like to clone.
+2. Click Clone for the environment to clone.
-  - The *Clone your production environment* page appears.
-Setup the **Name**, **Framework Environment**, **IP Address**, and **Domain Name(s)** for each application.
-Click **Clone Environment** button.
+    The "Clone your production environment" page appears.
+3. Specify Name, Framework Environment, IP Address, and Domain Name(s) for each application.
+4. Click Clone Environment.
-  - Once your cloned environment is booted, you'll see it in your Dashboard as ready.
+    When your cloned environment has booted, it displays as ready in your Dashboard.
+5. If you use custom files, copy them to your cloned environment.

-Now you're ready to do your tests and when your done you can terminate the experimental cloned environment.
+Now, you're ready to do your tests.

-Gone are the costs of having to maintain a staging environment and the time it takes to make it match production!
+**Tip:** If this is a test environment, remember to stop it when your tests are done.

 ## Cluster Architechture